 Watch the helicopter shots of the Tour de France and you'll see the riders wheel as one, like a flock of birds.
 They ride in such a tight group for one reason: it saves energy.
 It takes about a third less effort to ride in another cyclist's slipstream.
 You don't have to be a racer to benefit: you can enjoy the same effect on a summer sportive, a weekend club ride, and even the commute to work.

-Heeding the Highway Code
+Group Cycling and the Highway Code

-Highway Code Rule 51 says you should: 'not ride more than two abreast' and 'ride in single file on narrow or busy roads'.
+The Highway Code for cyclists says you should: 'not ride more than two abreast' and 'ride in single file on narrow or busy roads'.
 Be warned: most motorists are oblivious to the two-abreast rule.
 Most also ignore Rule 139, which requires them to give cyclists 'at least as much room as a car' when overtaking – a rule that makes single or double file a moot point.
 You, however, should heed the Highway Code: don't ride more than two abreast, and be ready to switch to single file when circumstances dictate.

-Riding double file can actually make it easier for motorists to overtake a group of cyclists safely, as the column of riders will be shorter so the driver can get past in one manoeuvre rather than leapfrogging up the line, possibly cutting in dangerously.
+Cycling two abreast can actually make it easier for motorists to overtake a group of cyclists safely, as the column of riders will be shorter so the driver can get past in one manoeuvre rather than leapfrogging up the line, possibly cutting in dangerously.

 To go from double file to single, the inside rider (nearest the side of the road) accelerates while the rider on the outside eases off, braking if necessary, and tucks in behind.
 This avoids one rider cutting up another.